zebrunner/carina/docs/automation/mobile.md

 ### How to use CustomTypePageFactory
 Carina provides a solution to mobile testing on iOS/Android platforms with the same test-code.
 For both platforms you should use [Page Object Design Pattern](https://www.seleniumhq.org/docs/06_test_design_considerations.jsp#page-object-design-pattern) but in a bit improved way.
-Each page has 3 realizations in 3 packages:
+Each page has abstract declaration and a lot of implementations if needed (by default 3 ones should be enough: desktop, iOS/Android):
  * common page Base in common package with common methods and elements;
  * iOS page in ios package with iOS methods and elements;
  * Android page in android package with Android methods and elements.

-iOS and Android pages should extends Base Page and have the same name.
+Child pages should extends BasePage implementing all abstract methods.
 Annotation @DeviceType would provide information about device type and parent (common) page.

 **Examples:**